 On the giving screen you will be able to select what fund you’d like to donate toward in the drop-down window and enter the amount of the donation.
 You will be directed through the checkout to complete the transaction.
 This process is 100% secure.
-All of the money given to the New City Missions fund is tax deductible, however, any money given to the New City Seminary fund is considered enrollment for a class and is not tax deductible.
+All of the money given to the General Missions fund is tax deductible.

-If New City is not your church home and you do not have a City account, but you would like to support us, we thank you for your partnership and your gifts are greatly appreciated.
-You can go HERE to make a donation.
+If New City is not your church home, but you would like to support us, we thank you for your partnership and your gifts are greatly appreciated.
+You can also go HERE to make a donation.

 How Can I Track My Giving

-New City utilizes our online community, The City, to manage all donations.
-You can log into your account on the City to view your giving history at any time.
-To do so:
+New City utilizes Planning Center Online, to manage all donations.
+You can log into your account on to view your giving history at any time.

-Please keep in mind that this process is managed by people so there may be a 30-day lag between the date of your giving and when the information is properly uploaded to our database.
+Please keep in mind that this process is managed by people so there may be as long as a 14-day lag between the date of your giving and when the information is properly uploaded to our database.

 At New City we profess that everything we see and everything we have are owned by our Sovereign God and He provides according to His steadfast will and plan.
 (1 Chronicles 29.10-19, Psalm 24.1-2, Psalm 50.10-11)